brodieberger/MMZero3Archipelago/README.md

   Standard DeathLink.
 Dying sends, and receiving kills you.

 ## Known Bugs.
 - There have been repeated issues of trackers reporting currently unobtainable items as obtainable.
 Be sure to report any instance of that.
-- There are some occasional graphic bugs due to the new sprites in the game (from the unfound check animation and pop up indicators).
-If you see any please try to take a screenshot of your whole game window and send it to the discord.
+- The item popup only shows one at a time, skipping multiple if they arrive at the same time.
+- The pop up icons shares tile space with whatever the room you're in has loaded.
+If you ever see a garbled icon or one with messed up colors, tell me which room you were in.
 - I hope to soon bring this world from unstable to stable, so report anything that seems off, not just bugs!

-## Planned Featuause.
+## Planned Features.
 - A weapon wheel on SELECT for swapping chips and weapons without opening the menu.
 Right now it just cycles sub weapons.
 - Other collectables as location checks.
 Like static health pickups, E-Crystals, breakable containers, etc.
 - Level geometry, enemy, or entrance randomization.